There are no providers offering this treatment online at the moment

 Fortunately, today’s couples therapy is very different than what it was even 30 years ago when the therapy approaches were, at the very least antiquated.
 People have a very different mind set when it comes to relationships and with new approaches to couples therapy, the American Association of Marriage and Family Therapists reports a 70-80% success rate.

 Online couples therapy has several advantages that are not supported in traditional face-to-face couples therapy.
 First, there is the opportunity for much more communication given the ability to share as much as one wants, without any interruptions.
 The format also provides each partner the time and space to process their partner’s response and reflect on what they’ve “heard” rather than only focusing on what they are going to say.

 With chat or text therapy, some individuals find that they can explain themselves better through writing.
 This can then allow for more open and honest emotional expression, increasing intimacy among partners.

 This method of couples therapy is ideal for couples that have very different schedules and are unable to coordinate a time to attend couples therapy sessions together.
 Also, couples with children who have difficulty finding childcare can greatly benefit from the accessibility of online therapy.

-We’re reviewed many online therapy providers; here are a few that will hopefully work for you:
+We’re reviewed many online therapy providers; here are a few that specifically focus on couples therapy and will hopefully work for you:

-On a related note: If you are wanting to start couples therapy, but can’t get your partner on board, take a gander at this news article - 7 Ways to Convince Your Spouse to Go to Couples Therapy
+On a related note: If you are wanting to start couples therapy, but are having a hard time getting your partner on board, take a gander at this news article - 7 Ways to Convince Your Spouse to Go to Couples Therapy